Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 This subsection corresponds to **Section 5.5** of the **ZIP-LPCM** paper where we compare the 3-d inference output to the corresponding 2-d inference output obtained following the similar steps shown in the previous subsections of this tutorial.
 The only difference in the 2-d inference is that the dimension of the latent positions is set as $d=2$ during the implementations.
 Here we provide some example code to begin with and omit the rest repeated post-processing code.
-The readers can simply modify the code variable names of 3-d cases for the implementations of 2-d inference.
+Readers can simply modify the code variable names of 3-d cases for the implementations of 2-d inference.

 ``` r
 # Sampson monks directed real network supervised ZIP-LPCM d=2 T = 60000 round 1